CHAMOS scientists in a PhD review panel

 Thomas organises the SGO Observatory Days in Sodankylä on 10-12 January.
 The SGO locals (incl.
 Esa, Antti, Jia) attended, of course, as well as Shin, Carl-Fredrik and Pekka.
 Conditions: true winter wonderland with stars and aurora visible!
 See the meeting web page here.

-Johanna is now the Head of the FMI Earth Observations Research Unit, and Pekka becomes the Leader of the FMI Atmospheric Remote Sensing Group.
+Johanna is now the Head of the FMI Earth Observations Research Unit, and Pekka becomes the Head of the FMI Atmospheric Remote Sensing Group.
 Congratulations to both!
 Read the unit/group descriptions here.

 CHAMOS PhD defence at FMI